Period: Jemdet Nasr

 Credit Line: Purchase, Raymond and Beverly Sackler Gift, 1988

-In about 3300 B.C., writing was invented in Mesopotamia, perhaps in the city of Uruk, where the earliest inscribed clay tablets have been found in abundance.
-This was not an isolated development but occurred during a period of profound transformation in politics, the economy, and representational art.
-During the Uruk period of the fourth millennium B.C., the first Mesopotamian cities were settled, the first kings were crowned, and a range of goodsfrom ceramic vessels to textileswere mass-produced in state workshops.
-Early writing was used primarily as a means of recording and storing economic information, but from the beginning a significant component of the written tradition consisted of lists of words and names that scribes needed to know in order to keep their accounts.
+In about 3300 B.C. writing was invented in Mesopotamia, perhaps in the city of Uruk, where the earliest inscribed clay tablets have been found in abundance.
+This was not an isolated development but occurred during a period of profound transformations in politics, economy, and representational art.
+During the Uruk period of the fourth millennium B.C., the first Mesopotamian cities were settled, the first kings were crowned, and a range of goods—from ceramic vessels to textiles—were mass-produced in state workshops.
+Early writing was used primarily as a means of recording and storing economic information, but from the beginnings a significant component of the written tradition consisted of lists of words and names that scribes needed to know in order to keep their accounts.
 Signs were drawn with a reed stylus on pillow-shaped tablets, most of which were only a few inches wide.
 The stylus left small marks in the clay which we call cuneiform, or wedge-shaped, writing.